-Job Title: Office Support Specialist
+Job Title: Grants and Development Specialist

 Reports To: Executive Director

 Overview: The mission of Belair-Edison Neighborhoods, Inc. (BENI) is to foster an

 environment where residents, merchants, and other stakeholders feel confident to

 invest their time, energy and money.
 BENI accomplishes this mission by utilizing

 four tools — marketing, housing counseling, small business development, and

 Job Summary: BENI is seeking a dynamic and committed individual in the role of

 Main Street Manager.
 The Main Street Manager will be